taint1811/form-landing-page-to-google-spreadsheet/README.md

   return handleResponse(e);
 }

-// Change sheet name if you want var SHEET_NAME = "Sheet1";
+// Change sheet name if you want but should exactly on your spreadsheet var SHEET_NAME = "Sheet1";

 var SCRIPT_PROP = PropertiesService.getScriptProperties();